 As the birthplace of the smiley face, barbed wire, the liquid-fuel rocket, the monkey wrench and far more, the central Massachusetts city of Worcester and its environs have a storied history of manufacturing and innovation.
 Now, the nonprofit Entrepreneurship for All (EforAll) hopes to build on that legacy by supporting a more diverse group of entrepreneurs than ever before.
 Launched in 2020, EforAll Greater Worcester has set out to even the playing field by helping groups — like women and people of color — that have had limited access to the resources needed to start a business.

 Like many industrial cities, Worcester went into a lengthy economic decline in the decades following World War II.
-As it builds back, the city has attracted biotech and health care companies and worked to become an entrepreneurial friendly hub.
+As it builds back, the city has attracted biotech and healthcare companies and worked to become an entrepreneurial friendly hub.
 To speed up that reinvention, EforAll offers novice business owners programs designed to maximize the potential of their ventures.
-“Folks may know their business well, but they don’t know how to finance or market it or even basics like payroll and hiring,” McBride says.
-EforAll targets midsize cities like Worcester because that’s where entrepreneurs can make the biggest impact on the local economy.
-The six-year-old organization runs programs in eight Massachusetts communities and has recently expanded into three other states.
+These are entrepreneurs who know their business well but may not know how to finance or market it, or even basics like payroll and hiring.